quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Importance: Extra

 This event indicates which data was marked for retransmit upon detecting a packet loss (see packet_lost).
-Similar to our reasoning for the "frames_processed" event, in order to keep the amount of different events low, this signal is grouped into in a single event based on existing QUIC frame definitions for all types of retransmittable data.
+Similar to the reasoning for the "frames_processed" event, in order to keep the amount of different events low, this signal is grouped into in a single event based on existing QUIC frame definitions for all types of retransmittable data.